 Parent volunteers embrace a code of confidentiality when aiding a teacher in the classroom.
-The work of a student is considered highly confidential and is not discussed with anyone other than the student's teacher.
+The work of a student is considered the student's teacher.
 Any parent who breaches this confidentiality will be referred to the principal.

 Improprieties

 It is considered highly improper for one parent to approach a student and question that student about an incident or that child's parents, the parents' actions, or any decision that the child's parents may have made.
 These are considered personal issues, and no child should be placed in the position of explaining or questioning the parents' authority.